srct/bookshare/README.md

 ### Media

-A separate directory to manage user-uploaded files
+A separate directory to manage user-uploaded files.

 # Starting up the test server

-Now that your environment is configured, you cant test out the Django test server to make sure everything works locally.
+Now that your environment is configured, you can test out the Django test server to make sure everything works locally.
 Simply run the command ``$ python manage.py runserver``

 ### Servers

-You have two options to choose from to locally serve your project.
+You have two options to choose from to serve your project for deployment.

 *Apache*